 The Physics and Astronomy program at DU strives for preparing future female Physcists.
 According to the recent APS statistics, during the period 2010-2012, we have graduated 42% female undergraduate students, which ranked 10th nationwide, and 67% female phD students, which ranked 3rd nationwide.
 Congratulations to these students and we are proud of this achievement.

 We were saddened to learn of the recent loss of one of our physics majors, Nickolas Williams.
 Nickolas was a double major in mathematics and had been working on his senior thesis in protein folding with Dr. Kingshuk Ghosh.
+His work was recently published in PLOS ONE.
 Upon his passing, he was awarded his dual BS degree.
 Nickolas was an intelligent, charismatic, and compassionate young man who was an important part of our department.
 We miss him greatly and extend our heartfelt sympathies to his family and friends.

 Physics professor Kingshuk Ghosh and astronomy